 Behind the shed is the potting area, including a pile of potting soil.
 Off to the right and way back by the white fence is our second container area.
 People who came into our backyard were amazed an in awe that we could do so much in such a small space.
 The brick patio, out of sight is off to the right.

-Same area, I took this photo standing near the backdoor of the house.
+The same area, I took this photo standing near the backdoor of the house.
 As you can see, things are growing well.
 The small group of plants in the front corner, where the yellow plants are, those were Kevin’s.
 He grew them from cuttings, potted them up and sold them at our plant sale.
 He kept the proceeds.

 The above photo I took from the roof of the house.
 That’s how crazy I am.
 Note the greenhouse in the foreground.
 That only lasted two years and was done with a greenhouse.
 Been growing without one ever since.

 More than 20 years later not much has changed.
 We now have a new nursery and Pam is still there with pruning shears in hand making things look awesome.
 All kidding aside, she is an awesome pruner.
 During our plant sales she goes around trimming everything up to make it look it’s best.

 As I am working on this article she is upstairs in her sewing room making things for the babies.
 It’s March 3rd, we’ve got less than a month and we will be up to our ears in plants once again as the weather warms in Ohio.

 Me?
 I still sit in a wheelbarrow every chance I get.
 But I now also have a Hammock in the Donkey Pen so I let Finnegan and Fergus torment me while I take a break.
 And trust me, they torment me when I’m in that hammock!
 So far they’ve only knocked me out of the hammock once!

 To me this is a beautiful sight because I know that as long as my plants are covered with snow they are happy and safe and sound until spring.